Phone number capture form

 If your users input a phone number that includes any unaccepted special characters, they will see a generic error indicator that is not customizable and will not be able to submit the form.
 You can view the error behavior in the Preview & Test tab and on your test device.
 Refer to this article to learn how Braze formats phone numbers.

-Step 3: Add disclaimer language
+Step 4: Add disclaimer language (for SMS sign-up forms)

 - Description of the types of SMS messages your customers can expect (cart reminders, promotions and deals, appointment reminders, etc.).
 You don’t need to list every use case, but you should provide a description of the types of messages your brand will send.